BASEBALL CARDS FORT SMITH

 Into the early 20th century, production of baseball cards became more widespread as companies like American Tobacco began inserting them as incentives in cigarette packs starting in 1909.
 Many of the players depicted on those early tobacco era cards spent time in the minor leagues, so Fort Smith residents had opportunities to potentially collect cards of players they saw compete locally.
 Minor league stadiums in Fort Smith also sold sets and single cards featuring the latest players to come through town, further growing the area’s baseball card fandom.

-Read also: TOP 80's BASEBALL CARDS
+Read also: 1990 LOONEY TUNES BASEBALL CARDS VALUE

 During World War II, production of baseball cards was suspended for several years due to rationing restrictions.
 However, Fort Smith’s love of the hobby remained strong.
 Local card shops did brisk business selling and trading older pre-war cards to satisfy collectors.
 Some shops even assembled makeshift sets using reprinted statistical information on basic cardboard stock, keeping the baseball card spirit alive until production could resume after the war ended.